arcus-azure/arcus.webapi/docs/preview/features/hosting/formatting.md

 ## Restricting JSON format
 We have provided an extension that will allow you to restrict your input and output formatting to only JSON formatting (Only the `SystemTextJsonInputFormatter` will remain).
 This means that all other incoming content will result in `UnsupportedMediaType` failures and outgoing content will fail to serialize back to the sender.
 With this functionality, you'll be sure that you only have to deal with JSON.

-Following example shows you where you can configure this in your `Program.cs`:
+Following example shows you how you can configure this:

 ```csharp
 using Microsoft.AspNetCore.Builder;